On a generalization of Lie($k$): a CataLAnKe theorem: The CataLAnKe representation and a linear operator

 \begin{lemma} \begin{enumerate}[(a)] \item As $S_{2n-1}$--modules,

-\item Since $V_{n,3}$ is multiplicity-free, $\varphi$ acts as a scalar on each irreducible submodule. \item As $S_{2n-1}$--modules, \end{enumerate} \end{lemma} \begin{proof} Observe that, due to the antisymmetry of the bracket, the space $V_{n,3}$ constitutes the representation of $S_{2n-1}$ induced from the sign representation on the Young subgroup $S_n \times S_{n-1}$:
+\item The operator $\varphi$ acts as a scalar on each irreducible submodule. \item As $S_{2n-1}$--modules, \end{enumerate} \end{lemma} \begin{proof} Observe that, due to the antisymmetry of the bracket, the space $V_{n,2}$ constitutes the representation of $S_{2n-1}$ induced from the sign representation of the Young subgroup $S_n \times S_{n-1}$:

-Part (a) then follows from Young's rule twisted by the sign representation, Part (b) from Schur's lemma, and Part (c) from Part (b). \end{proof}
+Part (a) then follows from Young's rule twisted by the sign representation.
+Since Part (a) indicates that $V_{n,2}$ is multiplicity-free, Part (b) follows from Schur's lemma.
+Part (c) follows from Part (b). \end{proof}